 Nearly every patient hits at least one plateau — a period of 2-4 weeks where the scale doesn’t move despite continued adherence.
 Plateaus are a normal part of weight loss, not a sign of failure.

-Your GLP3 physician evaluates plateaus at your check-in and may adjust your dose, modify nutritional targets, or recommend changes to your activity level.
+An independent provider evaluates plateaus at a check-in and may adjust the dose, modify nutritional targets, or recommend changes to activity level.
 Sometimes the body just needs time to recalibrate before the next phase of loss.

 Read more: What Happens If I Hit a Plateau?